Swimming at the 2020 Summer Paralympics – Women's 50 metre breaststroke SB3

 The Women's 50 metre breaststroke swimming events for the 2020 Summer Paralympics took place at the Tokyo Aquatics Centre on 31 August 2021.

-Medal summary

-The following is a summary of the medals awarded across the 50 metre breaststroke event.

 SB3

 The SB3 category is for swimmers who have function in their hands and arms but are unable to use their trunk or legs to swim, or they have three amputated limbs.

 Heats

 The swimmers with the top eight times, regardless of heat, advanced to the final.